Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, but the description adds value by warning about large response sizes that could overload context, which is beyond the annotation's capability.
+Annotations already declare readOnlyHint=true, and the description adds valuable behavioral context by warning about large response sizes and recommending input limits.
+No contradictions with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.